elementrem/mist/To_build_from source_mist.md

 `sudo npm install -g electron-prebuilt@1.3.5`
 * [Gulp](http://gulpjs.com/)
 `sudo npm install -g gulp`

-To create a binaries you need to install -Win&Mac&Linux [electron-builder dependencies](https://github.com/electron-userland/electron-builder/wiki/Multi-Platform-Build#macos)
-Don't expect that you can build app for all platforms on one platform.

-If your app has native dependencies, it can be compiled only on the target platform. prebuild is a solution, but most node modules don't provide prebuilt binaries.

-OS Code Signing works only on MacOS.
-Cannot be fixed.

-- Elementrem Mist provides support for 64-bit only.

-##e.g.
-###Linux Prerequisite
 * [Ruby](https://www.ruby-lang.org/)
 `sudo apt-get install ruby-full`
 * [Brew](http://linuxbrew.sh/)